This post contains affiliate links, but at Daily Dog Tag, we only share products that we would use ourselves or with our dogs.

 - A place where the dog will be undisturbed.

-Our kids were taught to leave the dog alone if she is hanging out in the crate.
+We taught our kids to leave the dog alone if she is hanging out in the crate.
 We often find our dogs sleeping in the crates at various times of the day.
 Ironically, Nelly’s is the smallest and most popular.

 Last summer, when we took Theo home with us from the shelter, we stopped at the store to get him his crate.
 After spending a month in a shelter, Theo planted his feet and refused to get in the kennel.
 Believing in positive reinforcement, I took a different tactic.
 Knowing that Theo is food motivated made it easy to change his opinion of the crate.

 We didn’t shut the door, so he was free to grab the treat and leave.
 After a while, we closed the door for a short time, as his anxiety decreased.
 He received treats when in the crate and positive reinforcement for staying in it.
 After a few days, he would go into the crate happily; once a treat was in there.
-At bedtime, we left him with a peanut butter filled Kong, and that was enough to keep him calm.
+At bedtime, we left him with a peanut butter-filled Kong, which was enough to keep him calm.
 These days all the dogs get in their crates on command, even if we have someone at the door.

 On Thursday, we had an unwanted need for the crates.
 I fell off a ladder and broke my left arm.
 Before the emergency personnel arrived, my kids put all the dogs in their crates.
 While the police and EMTs were here, the dogs were relatively quiet in their crates.
 There was no worrying about the dogs being too protective of me, getting in the way, or escaping as people came and went.
 The crates gave me peace of mind at a time when I didn’t have the energy to deal with the dogs.